MicrosoftDocs/microsoft-365-docs/microsoft-365/syntex/metadata-search.md

 ## Columns you can query

 You can now use content query to search for metadata in any of the queriable columns in your document library.

-**New document libraries** — For new libraries, all of the columns will be available in content query.

-**Existing document libraries** — For existing libraries, all of the queriable columns won't be immediately available.
-You'll need to select the content query icon (![Screenshot of the metadata search icon.](../media/content-understanding/metadata-search-icon.png)) in the existing library.
-Then after five days, check the library again and all of the columns should be available.

 Queriable columns include the following content types:

 - 'Text':
 - 'Note':
 - 'DateTime':
 - 'Choice':
 - 'MultiChoice':
 - 'User':
 - 'Boolean':
 - 'Currency':
 - 'Number':
 - 'TaxonomyFieldType':
 - 'TaxonomyFieldTypeMulti':

+**New document libraries** — For new libraries, all of the columns will be available in content query.

+**Existing document libraries** — For existing libraries, all of the queriable columns won't be immediately available.
+You'll need to select the content query icon (![Screenshot of the metadata search icon.](../media/content-understanding/metadata-search-icon.png)) in the existing library.
+Then after five days, check the library again and all of the columns should be available.

+> [!NOTE]
 > This feature is available for users who have Syntex [per-user](set-up-content-understanding.md) or [pay-as-you-go](syntex-azure-billing.md) licensing.

 ## To use Syntex content query